jljc20/Energy-Usage-Tracker/README.md

 4) Database to record all the electrical appliances with the ability to alter / Input / Delete
 5) User friendly interface

+How to run program :

+1) Create an SQL Database, with the following tables.
+2) Run main()